 HDMI is a video and audio interface with which users stream media from TVs to their Windows 11 PCs.
 The HDMI standard delivers superior picture and sound quality for streamed content.

 However, a common HDMI issue many users often face is missing audio.
-Users can see the video on PCs and TVs connected with HDMI but can’t hear any audio to go with it.
+They can see the video on PCs and TVs connected with HDMI but can’t hear any audio to go with it.

 Thus, the HDMI video works but the sound doesn’t for those users.
 Are you another user who needs to fix the same HDMI audio issue in Windows 11?
 If so, try applying the fixes below.